How to visit the Benagil Cave This Year (Check out the new rules)

 Algarve Caves

 The Algarve coast is very diverse, ranging from extensive sandy beaches to rocky cliff formations.
-Due to erosion by the ocean, caves and craters have formed, which can be accessed by boat.
+Due to ocean erosion, caves and craters have formed, accessible by boat.

-Examples of these caves are Algar Seco, Paradise Cave, Alfanzina Lighthouse Cave, Love Cave, among others.
+Examples of these caves are Algar Seco, Paradise Cave, Alfanzina Lighthouse Cave, and Love Cave, among others.